LandViewer

 Since the distance between adjacent satellite passes is quite large, and your AOI is not reliably covered, this may lead to a loss of data that remains well-beyond the boundaries of the current zone.

-This approach allows you to create Mosaic within the set AOI, as it’s implemented at Planet.
 Such an approach is considered to be the most successful, since it allows you to get valuable data while filtering out anything unnecessary.

-Our Mosaic is generated with proprietary algorithms within a set AOI and is exclusively available in LandViewer.
+Our Mosaic is generated with proprietary algorithms within a set AOI and is exclusively available in EOSDA LandViewer.
 Therefore, in order to get an advanced Mosaic, you have to set (draw/upload) your AOI.
-Actually, it’s the only stipulation to launch Mosaic in LandViewer.
+Actually, it’s the only stipulation to launch Mosaic in EOSDA LandViewer.
 Select one of the available options that fits you most:

 Thus, the results will be filtered according to your specific requirements, so that you don’t spend too much time searching for exactly what you need.
 You can specify the following settings: image date, cloud coverage, sun elevation, and data source.